katerinanavab/javadocs/docs/unit05/notes506.md

     System.out.println("He played knick knack on my shoe.");
 ```

-We can make methods even more powerful and more abstract by giving them parameters for data that they need to do their job.
+We can make methods even more powerful and more abstract by giving them **parameters** for data that they need to do their job - think of it like taking _INPUT_ before the process.
 We can make a method called verse that takes the number and the rhyme to print out any verse!

 ```java
 public void verse(String number, String rhyme) {